Michael W. Kattan, PhD

 - The wisdom of crowds of doctors: averaging their individual predictions improves accuracy over the individuals themselves.

-- Predicted probabilities coming from doctors are
+- Probably due to cognitive biases, predicted probabilities coming from doctors are

-E. Decision Analysis Limitations
+E. Decision Analysis and Utility Assessment

 - The method used to measure utilities affects the decision analytic recommendation.

-- Unfortunately you probably have to measure individual patient utilities to run a decision analysis on someone.
+- Unfortunately, you probably have to measure individual patient utilities to run a decision analysis on someone.

 - Stop multiplying health state utilities to get the utility of the combined health state.